Agent Architecture Review Sample (Azure Samples)

 Motive / Why I Built This

-I built this because architecture review quality is often limited by documentation friction, not engineering capability.
+I built this because architecture review quality is often limited by documentation friction, not by lack of engineering ability.

 Evolution: StructureIQ → Official Azure Sample